supertarto/ansible-certificates/README.md

 # Ansible Certificates

 [![CI](https://github.com/supertarto/ansible-certificates/workflows/CI/badge.svg?event=push)](https://github.com/supertarto/ansible-certificates/actions?query=workflow%3ACI)

 Create self-signed certificates with Ansible.

 ## Requirements

 None

 ## Tested plateform

 * Debian 10 (Buster)
+* Debian 11 (Bulleyes)

 ## Role variables

 Boolean variables.
 Those are used to determine if we want to create our own CA, to create a self-signed certificate, and if we want to create a self-signed cert with our own CA.

 ```yml

 cert_create_ca: false
 cert_use_ownca: false
 cert_use_self_signed: false

 ```

 Information about our CA: Private Key, CSR, and Cert.

 ```yml

 cert_ca_private_key: []
 # Exemple
 #  - private_key_path: /etc/ssl/private/default_ca_key.key